diez/diez/README.md

 ```

-Extracted tokens are intended to be _imported_ and _referenced_ by other files in your project — then updated at will be designers, and extracted again whenever you want.
+Extracted tokens are intended to be _imported_ and _referenced_ by other files in your project — then updated through design tools, and extracted again.
 As another application of "semantic tokens," this separation of concerns allows you to treat design files as versionable code assets.

 For example: